Lead in Drinking Water Grant

 Step 2 – Lead Mitigation:

-If you received test results above the provincial standard, you can apply for grant funding for the mitigation and/or remediation of the contamination.
+If you received test results above the provincial standard, you may apply for grant funding for the mitigation and/or remediation of the contamination.
 Information on how to mitigate lead contamination in drinking water can be found here: Corrective Actions – Lead

 There are three grant categories.
 Apply for only one category per application form.
 If you are applying for more than one category, fill out one application for each category.